 Before investing $50,000, step back, and assess your financial situation.
 Are you facing any current, pressing financial issues?
 Before you invest your money, you need to make sure your finances are in order.
-Let's go over few steps you should do before you get into investing.
+Let's backtrack through your financial situation before you get into investing.

 Get an Emergency Fund

 Financial advisors recommend having an emergency fund of three to six months of living expenses set aside in the event of a job loss or other financial disruption in our lives.
-Invest this money someplace safe and liquid, such as in a money market fund or account, a savings account, or some other safe, liquid vehicle.
+Invest this money someplace safe and liquid.
+This could be a money market fund or account, a savings account, or some other safe, accessible vehicle.
 Keep this money available for when you need it, and take little or no downside risk with it.
-Experts recommend keeping a decent amount of your emergency fund in a high-yield savings account, as offered by Wealthfront Cash.
+Experts recommend keeping a decent amount of your emergency fund in a high-yield savings account, like the one offered by Wealthfront Wealthfront Cash.

 Pay Off Debt

-If you have debt that you are paying off gradually, use some or all of the $50,000 to pay down that debt, especially if the debt carries a relatively high-interest rate.
+If you have outstanding debt, use some or all of the $50,000 to pay down that debt — especially if the debt carries a relatively high interest rate.
 For example, if you have $30,000 in credit card debt at an interest rate of 20%, paying off that debt essentially offers a 20% return on your money.
-It also provides financial freedom in the future to fund other financial goals versus making a debt payment.
+It also provides financial freedom in the future to fund other financial goals versus making more debt payments.

 Determine Your Goals and Risk Tolerance